-19. ATTENDANCE AT PRIVATE MEETING OF THE EXECUTIVE
+19. ATTENDANCE AT AN EXECUTIVE COMMITTEE OR EXECUTIVE BRIEFING

 - 19.1.
-All Members of the Executive will be given notice of all private meetings of an Executive Committee, whether or not they are Members of that committee. - 19.2.
-All Members of the Executive are entitled to attend a private meeting of any Executive Committee. - 19.3.
-Members other than Executive Members will not be entitled to attend private meetings of the Executive and any Executive Committee. - 19.4.
-The Head of the Paid Service, the Chief Financial Officer and the Monitoring Officer, and their nominees are entitled to attend any meeting of the Executive and any Executive Committee. - 19.5.
+All Members of the Executive will be given notice of all meetings of an Executive Committee, whether or not they are Members of that committee. - 19.2.
+All Members of the Executive are entitled to attend meeting of any Executive Committee. - 19.3.
+Members other than Executive Members will not be entitled to attend an Executive Briefing. - 19.4.
+The Head of the Paid Service, the Chief Financial Officer and the Monitoring Officer, and their nominees are entitled to attend any meeting of the Executive, any Executive Briefing and any Executive Committee. - 19.5.
 The Executive may not meet unless the Proper Officer has been given reasonable notice that a meeting is to take place. - 19.6.
-A private Executive meeting may only take place in the presence of the Proper Officer or his/her nominee with responsibility for recording and publicising the decisions.
+An Executive Briefing meeting may only take place in the presence of the Proper Officer or his/her nominee with responsibility for recording and publicising the decisions.